Corruption: Political

 A report in September 2022 revealed that British Members of Parliament received a total of £828,211 over a period of eight years from countries of the Saudi-led coalition in the Yemeni Civil War.
 The money was granted in the form of all-expenses-paid trips to 96 MPs by Saudi Arabia (at least £319,406), Bahrain (£197,985), the United Arab Emirates (£187,251), Egypt (£66,695) and Kuwait (£56,872).
 MPs also received gifts, including a £500 food hamper, tickets for a Burns Supper, an expensive watch and a day out at the Royal Windsor Horse Show.
 The Saudi-led coalition was accused of attempting to buy influence in the UK.
 While the MPs registered the trips and gifts at Westminster as per the rules, critics called it "absolutely shameful" to accept donations from countries with poor human rights records.

+The British Monarchy has been accused of corruption in cases involving influence peddling and cash-for-Honours scandals.

+Similar cases involving Saudi Arabia revolved around access and honours for donors to King Charles Mountbatten-Windsor’s charities.

 In 2022, four people were arrested for corruption in the European Parliament.
 This came to be known as the Qatar corruption scandal at the European Parliament.
 European Commission President Ursula von der Leyen said the allegations were "very serious" and called for the creation of a new ethics body to oversee the European Union.